djalbat/murmuration-mariadb/README.md

 ...
 ```

+This package leverages the [`mysql`](https://github.com/mysqljs/mysql) package and used its parameterised queries.
+This guard against SQL injection without further ado.

 ### Configuration

 The `configuration` argument should be a plain old JavaScript object with at least the following properties: